HizkiaP/MamaRecipe_Mobile/README.md

 # Mama Recipe Mobile Application

 Mama Recipe is a mobile application used to share information about food recipes and browse food recipes from other users.
 The website comes with features for adding recipes, viewing recipes from other users, and viewing cooking video tutorials.
+This website is also equipped with notifications of new recipes uploaded by other users and can upload images from storage or the user's camera.

 <br />